sdporres/fealtyweb/_drafts/Alpha-1-announcement.md

 ---
 layout: post
-title: Alpha 1 is getting pretty damn close
+title: Alpha 1 Announcement
 ---

 Well, people, I have been writing lots of code for about a month.
 Almost exactly a month, actually - the first commit was 24 March 2019.
 Over the past month the project has achieved a very important milestone - it is playable!
 Like, holy shit, its hideous and ugly, but there is a *nugget* of an experience here!

 Allright, so what is going to be in this release?

+![Alpha Splash image][alpha-splash]

 ## Alpha 1 - The Kingdom Game

-The most basic-playable-thing I could start off with is the Kingdom Game.
+Like I said, the goal of this first release was to get something playable, and the most basic-playable-thing we could start off with is the Kingdom Game.
 ```
 The "Kingdom Game" is the primary game mode in Fealty - it is where your characters do things and develop, and the vehicle for your Dynasty to gain Prestige.
 ```